Cross-App Integration

 teams:readscope, Glint calls Prism's/api/oauth/me/teamsin real time and caches the result.

 If neither path succeeds, the request returns 403 with an explanatory message.
-In practice you can avoid this by including teams:read in App B's requested scopes alongside the Glint scope.
+Always include teams:read in App B's requested scopes to ensure this fallback works for users who have never logged in to Glint.

 When a user logs in to Glint and Glint detects that the underlying access token was issued to an external application (i.e., the token's client_id differs from Glint's own client_id), Glint displays a modal warning: